klezVirus/klezVirus.github.io/RedTeaming/AV_Evasion/NoSysWhisper/readme.md

 The `KUSER_SHARED_DATA` structure defines a fixed (or pre-defined) memory space used to share information with user-mode software.
-This, of course, was done for making certain global system information ready to be consumed by user-land code without the overhead to switch everytime between user and kernel-mode execution.
+This, of course, was done for making certain global system information ready to be consumed by user-land code without the overhead to switch every time between user and kernel-mode execution.

 The value at index 0x308 represents the syscall instruction, which is supported in all Windows versions from 1511.
 As you might imagine, in all versions of Windows before 1511, the standard way to execute a syscall was by calling